SamsonStarmerLee/TF2_Shaders/README.md

 ![Depth](Images/Depth-Based Application.png)

-This [this video](https://youtu.be/ebvbVO1QE5o?t=106) about TF2's rendering, its stated that only characters are rendered in this style, with the world geometry being mostly diffuse textures.
+[This section](https://youtu.be/ebvbVO1QE5o?t=106) of the rendering video states that only characters are rendered in this style, with the world geometry being mostly diffuse textures.
 To support this isolated application of the effect, we cannot rely on applying materials to specific objects, as we are using a post-process effect.
 Instead, we can only process objects that draw to custom depth.